distantreading/WG1/titlePilotStudy/readme.md

 * Katja sends Carolin her github account
 * Carolin meets with Katja and Cvetana to introduce ticket system
 * Carolin and Dmytro write Jan in order to ask to help with correcting the polish collection (that it gets into teh summary table)

+## MEETING 12/06/ 2020, 14-15 PM (CET)
+Participants: Carolin, Ioana, Roxana, Berenike, Rosario, Katja, Cvetana (Dmytro is informed) *The Agenda:
+#1.
+Defining roles in the drafting & editing & language revision of the paper; defining micro-groups that work on a specific topic
+#2.
+Discussion of the paper structure proposed by Ioana, Carolin and Roxana; things to be discarded or added
+#3.
+Revision of annotation
+#4.
+Deadlines
+#5.
+Bibliography
+#6.
+Proposals for follow-up papers, approaches & ways of communicating within the group.

+#1 & #2:
+*Ioana proposes to split work in 3 microgroups and the all collaborators bid for on a specific topic they want to contribute to:
+-Cvetana reads the entire paper starting with June, the 29th; -Rosario is in charge of the language revision;
+-Roxana, Rosario, Katja & Berenike contribute to "What's in a title" part;
+-Ioana & Berenike (if necessary, Roxana) contribute to "Title as charade" part;
+-Carolin, Dmytro & Cvetana check the code & will do the extraction of data;
+-Ioana & Carolin will write the introductory part.

+#3: Revision of annotation and checking by June, the 15th

+#4: Deadlines
+-June, the 29th = the first draft of the paper (3rd of June, Berenike) -July, the 6th = language revision
+-mid-July = paper edit according to editing quidelines & submission

+#5: Bibliography
+-a DR-approach to titles
+-beyond Genette's "thresholds": title as charade/ riddle -titles & literary geography: maps of titling practices.

+#6.
+Proposals for follow-up papers, approaches & ways of communicating within the group.
+-using Slack for future papers;
+-enriching annotation